 LinkedIn: How The Government Gets Social

-Every so often, Sage Communications will host a guest speaker from a variety of fields, backgrounds and disciplines.
+Sage Communications hosts guest speakers from a variety of fields, backgrounds and disciplines.
 Recently, we had the pleasure of hosting Michael Cirrito, Federal Practice Leader for LinkedIn.
 Michael works to educate government agencies on how they can leverage LinkedIn to further their mission through the acquisition of talent.

 Michael’s visit to Sage brought about the opportunity to discuss how LinkedIn Government can be utilized by organizations in the communications and marketing fields to reach government agencies.
 Michael offered us many valuable tips and advice for using LinkedIn as an advocacy, thought leadership, and B2G platform.